cloudogu/dogu-development-docs/docs/core/basics_en.md

 ### 2) Create directory

-A directory must be created to keep the dogu files.
+A directory must be created to keep the Dogu files.

 Example: `mkdir containers/newdogu`.